 - Material Assistance for you and your baby

 - Referrals to local community services such as shelter, housing, and food assistance

 - How can I tell if I'm pregnant?

-Susquehanna Valley Pregnancy Services offers free limited first-trimester obstetrical ultrasounds to eligible clients to help you determine if you are pregnant.
+Susquehanna Valley Pregnancy Services offers free pregnancy tests and free limited first-trimester obstetrical ultrasounds to eligible clients to help you determine if you are pregnant.
 This ultrasound enables you to confirm that your pregnancy is viable and also establishes accurate dating of your pregnancy – two pieces of information that are very helpful to know as you consider your pregnancy options.
 Contact us to schedule an appointment to see if you qualify for this vital, free service.

 - Do I need an appointment?

 We do accept walk-ins at most locations.
-In order to ensure that you do not have a long wait, it is suggested that you call ahead of time to schedule an appointment.
+In order to ensure that you do not have a long wait, it is suggested that you call ahead of time (or book online) to schedule a free appointment.
 Check out our locations page for hours and contact information.
 All of our services are free, confidential, and non-judgmental.

 - What do I need to bring with me to an appointment?

 If you have a photo ID, please bring it with you to your first appointment.
 Our services are all 100% free.